WMC 2024 – Day 1

 Xiaomeng Ma is the Director of Asia Methanol at Chemical Market Analytics Xiaomeng is an experienced researcher with a strong track-record working experience in the industrial sectors spanning from petrochemical markets, and specialty chemical industries to energy and fuel industries.
 Xiaomeng Ma's current focuses are on methanol-related industries.
 She is skilled in project assessment, building and implementing business strategies, and creating economic models.
 She has a strong professional background with a Masters in Engineering and a realistic understanding of the opportunities and challenges in the Asia chemical industry.

-Javier Ortiz Director, North & South America Methanol Lead Chemical Market Analytics by OPIS
+Javier Ortiz Executive Director, Global Engineering Resins Chemical Market Analytics by OPIS

-Javier Ortiz is the Director of the North and South American methanol market at Chemical Market Analytics.
-Javier Ortiz is the North and South American methanol market director at Chemical Market Analytics.
-As of 2019, Mr. Ortiz leads methanol market coverage in the Americas.
-He began his consulting career at CMAI (Chemical Market Associates, Inc.), in 2007 as a research analyst for the North and South American synthetic fibers market, primarily focusing on the polyester and nylon supply chains.
+Javier Ortiz is the Executive Director of the Engineering Resins market at Chemical Market Analytics.
+Javier Ortiz is the global lead for the Global Engineering Resins service at Chemical Market Analytics, with product coverage responsibilities in North and South America for ABS and polycarbonate.
+Prior to his current position, Mr. Ortiz led methanol market coverage in the Americas for Chemical Market Analytics from 2019 to 2024.
+He began his consulting career at CMAI (Chemical Market Associates, Inc.) in 2007 as a research analyst for the North and South American synthetic fibers market, primarily focusing on the polyester and nylon supply chains.
 He was subsequently appointed global leader of CMAI’s senior research analyst group while taking over consulting coverage of the nylon raw materials markets in the Americas.
-Before joining the IHS Markit base chemicals business (now known as Chemical Market Analytics) Methanol team, Mr. Ortiz formed part of its Plastics group for nearly a decade, where he led coverage of the polyolefins market in Latin American, directed the QuiMax Latin American consulting service, and was also responsible for polystyrene market research in the Americas.
+Before joining the IHS Markit base chemicals business (now known as Chemical Market Analytics) Methanol team, Mr. Ortiz was part of its Plastics group for nearly a decade, where he led coverage of the Latin American polyolefins market, directed the QuiMax Latin American consulting service, and was also responsible for polystyrene market research in the Americas.
 He holds a degree in industrial engineering and a minor in business administration from Texas A&M University, US.

-Carl Roache Executive Director, Ammonia and Urea Chemical Market Analytics by OPIS
+Carl Roache Director, Ammonia and Urea Chemical Market Analytics by OPIS

 Carl Roache is the Executive Director of Ammonia and Urea at Chemical Market Analytics.
 Carl Roache is the market director of ammonia and urea at Chemical Market Analytics (CMA).
 He joined the company in 2024 and leads analysis and pricing globally from London, UK.
 Before joining CMA, Mr. Roache was EuroChem’s global business development manager for NPK fertilizers, based in Dubai, UAE.
 From here, he coordinated global NP/NPK sales from the company’s 1.2mn t/yr Antwerp plant.
 Before this, he was EuroChem’s Asia NPK business development lead, based in Singapore, where he developed and executed an NPK growth strategy, widening commercial territory and facilitating increased sales.
 Mr Roache has also worked for price reporting agencies within the fertilizer sector in the UK and Asia, including spells as global nitrogen and potash lead (ICIS) and Europe and Asia regional editorships (Argus Media).
 He has completed executive strategy, financial analysis, and management training, as well as a first-class honors degree in American and English History from the University of East Anglia, UK.
 Mr Roache is an NCTJ/NCE qualified newspaper journalist, starting his career with Northcliffe Media group in the UK.